sorbaathens/academic-website/README.md

 ## To do:

-+ Bylaws nd minutes on the website
++ Minutes on the website
 + Add Hart Farms and Morgan County trails pages
 + links in new tab with js:
 https://code.luasoftware.com/tutorials/hugo/how-to-create-link-with-target-blanks-in-hugo-markdown/